Deported mom's kids prepare to face Trump

 She became the subject of a removal order in 2013 and was placed under court-ordered supervision.
 For years, she reported regularly to a local ICE office -- until this month, when officials took her into custody and deported her.

-Since then she has been living in Acámbaro, in the central Mexican state of Guanajuato.
+Now she's living in her hometown of Acámbaro, in the central Mexican state of Guanajuato.

+And on Tuesday night, according to her family, she's planning to watch Trump's speech.
+But she'll be focused on the audience, hoping to catch a glimpse of her children.

 Rep. Raul Grijalva and Rep. Ruben Gallego, both Democrats from Arizona, said they are honored to have Garcia de Rayos' children join them at the Capitol for Trump's speech.